We say things like this all the time… to other people.

 “I could never handle all the things that you do – and you don’t even seem to think about it.
 You just do it.”

-If you’ve read my posts for a while, or have seen me as therapist, you know I like to tell stories.
+If you’ve read my posts for a while, you know I like to tell stories.
 So here’s one for you.

-Several years ago, I was generously offered inclusion in a Masters class in musical theatre by the instructor, Amy Herzberg, who had directed me in a musical a few months before.
-My classtmates would be people who were getting their MFA, Masters of Fine Arts.
+Several years ago, I was generously offered inclusion in a Masters class in musical theatre by the instructor, Amy Herzberg, who’d directed me in a musical a few months before.
+My classmates were young people studying for their MFA, Masters of Fine Arts.
 All had a bunch of experience on the stage.

-Let’s simply say I didn’t have much.
-And they were more than twenty years my junior.
+Me?
+I didn’t have much.
+I hadn’t taken acting since high school.
+And, to make matters more complicated (in my own mind..), they were more than twenty years my junior.

-“I don’t think this is for me.
-I’m so intimated by them.. my gosh, they’re so experienced.
+I laughed but explained: “I don’t think this is for me.
+I’m really intimidated by the other students…my gosh, they’re so experienced.
 I don’t belong.”

-“Do you know what I do Sunday nights?,” she asked.
+“Do you know what I do on Sunday nights?” she asked.